 What is Vascular Dementia?

-Vascular dementia is developed due to reduced supply of blood to the brain as a result of malfunctioned blood vessels.
-Blood is delivered to the brain cells through a network of vessels, collectively known as vascular system.
+Vascular dementia is developed due to a reduced supply of blood to the brain as a result of malfunctioned blood vessels.
+Blood is delivered to the brain cells through a network of vessels, collectively known as the vascular system.
 For the proper and healthy functioning of brain cells, a constant supply of blood is needed in order to bring nutrients and oxygen.

-“Dementia”, a broad term that defines variety of conditions and diseases which are developed when nerve cells (neurons) in the brain are no longer functioning normally or die.
+“Dementia”, is a broad term that defines a variety of conditions and diseases which are developed when nerve cells (neurons) in the brain are no longer functioning normally or die.
 This malfunctioning of neurons is responsible for conditions like memory problems, unclear thinking, and improper basic bodily functions.

 What Causes Vascular Dementia?